uspki/policies/certificate-policy.md

 1. Self-signed Certificates to represent the Root CA itself;
 2. Certificates for Subordinate CAs and Cross Certificates;
-3. Certificates for infrastructure purposes (administrative role certificates, internal CA operational device certificates)
+3. Certificates for infrastructure purposes (administrative role certificates, internal CA operational device certificates); and
-4. Certificates for OCSP Response verification;
+4. Certificates for OCSP Response verification.

 ## 6.2 Private Key Protection and Cryptographic Module Engineering Controls
 The CA SHALL implement physical and logical safeguards to prevent unauthorized certificate issuance.
 Protection of the CA Private Key outside the validated system or device specified above MUST consist of physical security, encryption, or a combination of both, implemented in a manner that prevents disclosure of the Private Key.
 The CA SHALL encrypt its Private Key with an algorithm and key-length that, according to the state of the art, are capable of withstanding cryptanalytic attacks for the residual life of the encrypted key or key part.